MAvis-DTU/02182-MAvis-Code-Handout/README.md

 ```
 from the command line to check which version your path is set up to use.
 It should be the version you just installed.

-The Python searchclient has been tested with Python 3.9, but should work with versions of Python above 3.7.
+The Python client has been tested with Python 3.12, but should work with versions of Python above 3.10.
-The searchclient requires the pip packages outlined in the [Devcontainer](#devcontainer) section.
+The client requires the pip packages outlined in the [Devcontainer](#devcontainer) section.

 ## Devcontainer
 To simplify the setup and installation of required dependencies, a [devcontainer](https://containers.dev/overview) has been created.
 This [docker](https://www.docker.com/) based development environment ensures you have all the necessary dependencies installed, and that your groups environment is the same, thus avoiding the "It works on my computer" cliché.